Samuel-Cavicchi/WalletFox/api-specification.md

   ### ***POST***
 **Summary:** Adds a wallet member

 **Description:** Adds an existing user to a specific wallet.
-Wallet Members can create new wallet members, only wallet member admins can create new wallet member admins.
+Wallet Members can create new wallet members.

 **Parameters**